kyma-project/cloud-manager/docs/user/README.md

 The `awsnfsbackupschedule.cloud-resources.kyma-project.io` CRD describes the user-defined schedule for creating a backup of the `AwsNfsVolume` instances at regular intervals.
 To learn more, read the [AwsNfsBackupSchedule Custom Resource](./resources/04-120-10-aws-nfs-backup-schedule.md) documentation.

+### AwsNfsVolumeRestore CR

+The `awsnfsvolumerestore.cloud-resources.kyma-project.io` CRD describes the GCP Filestore restore operation.
+To learn more, read the [AwsNfsVolumeRestore Custom Resource](./resources/04-100-10-aws-nfs-volume-restore.md)  documentation.

 ### GcpNfsVolume CR